 -

-Gluten can be found in non-food products, such as lipstick and lip balm, play dough, tooth paste, and food additives like malt flavoring and modified food starch.
+Gluten can be found in non-food products such as lipstick and lip balm, play dough, toothpaste, and food additives like malt flavoring and modified food starch.
 Check product ingredients if you have a gluten allergy.

 How common is celiac disease?